 Celestial Poisons (*): Your poisons can affect undead and evil outsiders that are normally immune.
 Too specific.
 No thanks.
 Only take this if you suspect you'll be fighting a ton of these enemies.
 (8th Level)

 Infusion (****): Infusion can be the crux of your secondary role.
 This very handy discovery allows you to use your extracts on others.
 You'll never be as good as normal spell casters in the buffing others department, but it helps.

 Tumor Familiar (****): The tumor familiar is essentially a more powerful familiar with fast healing 5 and the ability to attach and reattach itself at will.
 Thinking about taking improved initiative?
 Instead, just take extra discovery and tumor familiar, and grab a familiar which increases your initiative.

-The Protector Familiar Archetype is an incredible, somewhat game breaking choice.
-Given the tumor's fast healing 5, splitting damage with him at level 5 and beyond is a no brainer.
-If your GM lets you take it, take it.
+The Protector Familiar Archetype used to be an incredible, game breaking choice here, but it's now errata'd to no longer work.
+If your GM lets you take it, take it: Given the tumor's fast healing 5, splitting damage with him at level 5 and beyond is a no brainer.

 Elixir of Life (****): Okay, not only do you get true resurrection, but you also get the ability to drink it and have it automatically activate if you die within a few days.
 Awesome.
 (16th Level)

 Mummification (****): Excellent, excellent permanent defensive bonuses.
 Immunity to cold and nonlethal is excellent enough, but you also get immunity from paralysis and sleep.
 These are absolutely incredible, and for only one discovery it's amazing.
 (10th Level, Preserve Organs)